 Luckily, we on the Gold Coast are privy to this exact phenomenon every year and, you guessed it, whale migration season is upon us once again.

 In honour of our favourite time of year, we’ve gathered some fun facts on Humpback Whale migration for your learning pleasure.

-1. Over 27,000 Humpback Whales are set to make the annual migration along the East Coast of Australia in 2017.
+1. Over 27,000 Humpback Whales are set to make the annual migration along the East Coast of Australia this year.
 Only 30 years ago, there were less than 300 of the majestic beauties left in the world after they were hunted to near extinction.